novuslogic/CodeImatic.build/README.md

-# Zautomatic
+# CodeImatic.build
-Zautomatic is a PascalScript based automated build and deployment engine.
+CodeImatic.build is a PascalScript based automated build and deployment engine.